-One of the topics I never really understood well at school was the concept of pushbacks (also known as phases or cutbacks) in open pit mining.
-Time and again we were shown a big pit design (the final pit) that was then split into smaller phases (pushbacks) and personally I failed to fully grasp the reason behind that.
-I had a couple of theories why I thought this happened.
+One of the topics I never really understood well at school was the concept of pushbacks (also known as phases or cutbacks) in open-pit mining.
+Time and again we were shown a big pit design (the final pit) that was then split into smaller phases (pushbacks) and personally, I failed to fully grasp the reason behind that.
+I had a couple of theories about why I thought this happened.
 The most convincing was the Pizza theory – I knew that pizza is more manageable when cut into slices and maybe that is why the big pit is always cut into smaller phases – to make things more manageable.
-Well, would you believe me if I told you that it literally took 3 minutes from this other brilliant chap at work to explain to me what pushbacks are and why they are crucial in open pit mining.
+Well, would you believe me if I told you that it literally took 3 minutes from this other brilliant chap at work to explain to me what pushbacks are and why they are crucial in open pit mining?
 Things have never been soo clearer.

 Pushbacks can be simply defined as a series of manageable phases (yes, my pizza theory was almost there) that can be exploited with the available mining equipment and that can meet practical geotechnical and operational mining constraints.
 Pushbacks play a very crucial role in open pit mine design and optimisation.
-Production scheduling is based on the underlying set of pushbacks, so the manner and approach in which pushbacks are selected, designed, and scheduled has a remarkable impact mainly on the mine’s profitability.
+Production scheduling is based on the underlying set of pushbacks, so the manner and approach in which pushbacks are selected, designed, and scheduled have a remarkable impact mainly on the mine’s profitability.

 I am going to demonstrate the importance of pushbacks using the simple illustration below and I hope my explanation is as clear as day.

 Open pit mines are exploited bench-by-bench from the top bench, all the way to the bottom of the pit.
 There is no way out of it.
-Diagram A below represents a big final pit (coloured in red) which has no pushbacks.
+Diagram A below represents a big final pit (coloured in red) that has no pushbacks.
 As mentioned above, exploitation of open pits involves completely mining the upper bench in the pit before moving to the bench below.
 Mining this huge pit with no pushbacks represents the “worst case” scenario since it gives the lowest Net Present Value (NPV) for the pit.
 In the upper benches of the pit, you need to mine a lot of waste before you can hit any significant amounts of ore.

 You might be tempted to think that there is no problem with mining too much waste because you will eventually expose a lot of ore and you will be swimming in a lot of money then.
 The Net Present Value being a function of time disagrees with you.
-Mining significant amounts of ore later on the Life of Mine actually destroys your NPV.
-The big pit with no pushbacks also represents the scenario with a big financial risk.
-Firstly, you will need a lot of capital for the waste mining in this scenario.
-Secondly, with mining, you are always exposed to the risks associated with the external, global factors such as commodity prices, exchange rates etc. In this scenario you make a commitment to mine a very big pit and considering that it may take you a while before you get to the ore, any significant, bad economic change would definitely kill your operation.
+Mining significant amounts of ore later on in the Life of Mine actually destroys your NPV.
+The big pit with no pushbacks also represents a scenario with a big financial risk.
+Firstly, you will need a lot of capital for waste mining in this scenario.
+Secondly, with mining, you are always exposed to the risks associated with external, global factors such as commodity prices, exchange rates, etc. In this scenario, you make a commitment to mine a very big pit and considering that it may take you a while before you get to the ore, any significant, bad economic change would definitely kill your operation.

 The problem presented by Diagram A can usually be mitigated by introducing pushbacks.
 Now let us look at Diagram B below which represents the final pit (still coloured in red) being cut into 4 pushbacks (coloured in light blue).
 Keeping in mind that we are still mining bench-by-bench from the top, it is clear that Diagram B has a relatively smaller amount of waste to mine in pushback 1 before hitting significant amounts of ore.
 This represents the “best case” scenario since it generates a better NPV due to earlier access to significant amounts of ore.
 Once you hit good amounts of ore in pushback 1, you can start stripping pushback 2 to ensure that you do not mine yourself into a corner and there is always continuous ore supply to the plant.

 A good set of pushbacks helps you manage the financial risks that are associated with external global factors – well at least better than a pit with no pushbacks.
-Here is an interesting notion to consider regarding management of risks in mining.
+Here is an interesting notion to consider regarding the management of risks in mining.
 The pushback that you are exploiting today (e.g., pushback 1) is your final pit until such a time that you decide to strip the next pushback (e.g., pushback 2).
-Before committing to the next pushback, the norm is to run your Life of Mine plan again based on the most recent and better forecasted engineering and economic parameters.
+Before committing to the next pushback, the norm is to run your Life of Mine plan again based on the most recent and better-forecasted engineering and economic parameters.
 So should the parameters (like prices etc.) be extremely bad, you would have only committed to mining a pushback instead of the entire final pit and chances are you could still make money in that pushback because you would have less waste to worry about.